jie108/LRnetST/README.md

 This repository contains 2 folders.

 DAGBagST:
-contains the R package "LRSTNet" for learning directed acycic graphs based on spatial transcriptomics data.
+contains the R package "LRnetST" for learning directed acycic graphs based on spatial transcriptomics data.

 dagbag:
 contains the R package "dagbag".
 The function dagbag::score_shd() is used for aggregating the DAGs learnt from bootstrap resamples generated from the Neighbor Integrated Matrices (NIM).